soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Components-Items-DestinyItemPlugComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Plugs are non-instanced items that can provide Stat and Perk benefits when socketed into an instanced item.Items have Sockets, and Plugs are inserted into Sockets.
-This component finds all items that are considered &quot;Plugs&quot; in your inventory, and return information aboutthe plug aside from any specific Socket into which it could be inserted.
+Plugs are non-instanced items that can provide Stat and Perk benefits when socketed into an instanced item.
+Items have Sockets, and Plugs are inserted into Sockets.
+This component finds all items that are considered &quot;Plugs&quot; in your inventory, and return information about the plug aside from any specific Socket into which it could be inserted.

 ## Schema
 * **Schema Type:** Class